logo

 Wages (incl.
 ACC)

-This is the gross wages including employee house allowance for 0.6 FTE permanent staff member, (25-30 hours per week and most weekends off).
+This is the gross wages including employee house allowance for 0.6 FTE permanent staff member, (25-30 hours per week, most weekends off).
+In addition there is 0.45 FTE for one employee from June till mid December.

 Animal health

 Focus is on prevention rather than cure.
 The approach to animal health is kept simple and is based on good observation.
 The farm has good infrastructure so things like lameness are not an issue.
-SCC for 2022-23 was 186,000.
+SCC for 2023-24 was 192,000.
 Calving is Jersey on Jersey so there are fewer calving related difficulties/vet visits.
 Standard minerals are used and required vaccinations are carried out, (Lepto).
 BVD not a problem - milk test is used.
 Calf horn de-budding is included in animal health costs.
 Johnes testing is done annually from herd test milk samples.
 Incidence is low now and there are no clinical signs of the disease.
-As part of being fully organic certified and as a participant in the Well Farm project, the herd will be independently condition scored, (by vets), four times a year.
-BCS at drying off mid May 2023 was 4.5.
+As part of being fully organic certified and as a participant in the Well Farm programme, the herd will be independently condition scored, (by vets), four times a year.
+BCS at end of May 2024 was 4.3.

 Breeding and herd improvement

-Includes the cost of DNA testing calves 90-100 calves and herd testing.
+Includes the cost of DNA testing calves 90-95 calves and herd testing.
 Mating is AB for 6 weeks followed with bulls for 5 weeks.
-8 R 1 bulls are used on the heifers and then used on the herd.
-Only one lot of bulls is needed as the heifers are run on the milking area.
-The empty rate for the herd for 2022-23 was 16%, the highest recorded for the farm unfortunately.
-Also included in this expense is registration of about 90-100 heifer calves with the breed society Jersey NZ.
+9 R 1 bulls are used on the heifers.
+With information for heat detection now suppliled by Halter AB is used for the herd for the whole of mating.
+The enot in calf rate for the herd for 2023-24 was 13%.
+Also included in this expense is registration of about 80-85 heifer calves with the breed society Jersey NZ.

 Farm dairy